sekhri101/personal-goals/content-list/useful.md

 ## Buying
-- [The Sweethome](http://thesweethome.com/) - Lists of the best household items (top toasters, for example) -The Wirecutter](http://thewirecutter.com/) - Lists of the best electronics (top 5 headphones, for example)
+- [The Sweethome](http://thesweethome.com/) - Lists of the best household items (top toasters, for example)
+- [The Wirecutter](http://thewirecutter.com/) - Lists of the best electronics (top 5 headphones, for example)

 ## Programming
 - [GitHub Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)